Benny Hinn's "Miracle Service" Interrupted By Service of Court Summons

 Immediately thereafter, body guards belatedly escort the officer of the court offstage.
 Benny mumbles a few unintelligible comments in possessed or foreign tongues.

-From subsequent interviews, many in the audience believed that he incident was just part of the entertainment.
+From subsequent interviews, many in the audience believed that the incident was just part of the entertainment.
 But, for a change, the “service” was a real world experience.

 Dr. Norman Quintero